What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Where Are Bed And Breakfasts Popular?

 Bed and breakfasts are popular in the United States (tens of thousands), UK and many other countries.
 Globally, I’ve found B&Bs to be the most popular in regions where the local culture is “unique”, such that visitors may prefer to stay/interact with a local host, rather than experience standard, generic hotels.
 I’ve also found that B&Bs aren’t particularly popular in destinations where visitors go to “spend money” (like Dubai or Las Vegas).
-I believe this is because travelers generally visit such places for their luxury options and tend not be particularly interested in experiencing the local “culture” or meeting local hosts in the area.
+I believe this is because travelers generally visit such places for the luxury options and tend not be particularly interested in experiencing the local “culture” or meeting local hosts in the area.

 Can You Stay In A Bed And Breakfast All Day?

 Yes, you can stay in a bed and breakfast all day (if you book a room).
-It’s normal, even expected, for guests to book a B&B stay as a great way to relax (they’re a very popular lodging option for weekend getaway trips).
+It’s normal, even expected, for guests to book a B&B stay as a way to relax (they’re a very popular lodging option for weekend getaway trips).

 How Many Rooms Can A Bed And Breakfast Have?